pyOpenSci/software-peer-review/our-process/policies.md

 archived within the pyOpenSci ecosystem.

-If a sub-community decides to fork and maintain the package, we are open to working with the new maintainers to keep the package within our ecosystem.
+If a sub-community decides to fork and maintain the package, we are open to working with the new maintainers to register the newly forked package within our ecosystem.
+The original package will be archived with a link to the new fork.

 ### Quality Commitment